floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 order: 400
 layout: docs
 edition: community
-description: How to define role based access to Elasticsearch on index level with Search Guard.
+description: How to define role based access to OpenSearch/Elasticsearch on index level with Search Guard.
 ---
 <!---
 Copyright 2020 floragunn GmbH